eertay/OplaPedometer/README.md

 # OplaPedometer
-Arduino code for a Pedometer.
+Arduino code for a wearable Pedometer.